james1968/CV/CV.md

 **Lloyds Bank Group** (Aug 2014 to Aug 2015)
 *IT Project Manager*
 TSB Divestment Programme - I was responsible for the Customer Project as part of the TSB Divestment Programme at LBG.
 The purpose of the project was to separate and transition the Customer Data applications onto new target infrastructure for Verde (TSB).

+**Barclays Investment Bank** (Apr 2014 to Aug 2014)
+*IT Project Manager - HSBC Regulatory Change Programme* I was one of the project managers working within Barclay's Independent Valuation Control Programme, rolling out updates for the equity derivatives asset class.

 **HSBC** (Jan 2013 to Nov 2013)
 *IT Project Manager - HSBC Regulatory Change Programme*